Becoming a governor

 What is the role of a governor?

 Governors represent the views of, and provide a link to, our public, staff and partner organisations.
-Our governors are the guardians of our mission and values.
-They help the Trust achieve its objectives.
-They help the Trust engage with the communities we serve.
+Our governors support us in the delivery of our mission to to provide integrated services that empower people accessing our services to make the most of their lives.
+They help the Trust achieve its objectives with the communities we serve.

-Governors, who join together to form the Council of Governors, hold the board to account for delivery of the strategy and objectives we develop with them.
+Governors, who join together to form the Council of Governors, hold the non-executive directors to account for delivery of the strategy and objectives we develop.

-Governors are a vital part of the NHS Foundation Trust mechanism for local accountability.
-As a council, governors have key responsibilities such as appointing and determining the pay of the chairman and non-executive directors on the board of directors, the selection of ther external auditor, the development of an active membership and representing the views of the public.
+Governors have a vital role in ensuring local accountability.
+As a council, governors have key responsibilities such as appointing and determining the pay of the chair and non-executive directors on the board of directors, the selection of ther external auditor, the development of an active membership by encouraging people to become members and sharing information about the Trust’s performance and future plans and representing the views of the public to the Trust.

-Governors collectively form the Trust Council of Governors.
+Governors collectively form the Trust's Council of Governors.

 Every NHS Foundation Trust is required to have a majority of public governors on the council of governors.
 Our council of governors includes 14 public governors, elected from three seperate constituencies.